keep-starknet-strange/satoru/book/src/smart-contracts-architecture/fee-module.md

 # Fee Module

-The Fee Module is meticulously crafted to manage and execute fee-related operations, pivotal in maintaining economic equilibrium within the system.
-It is imperative for handling, transferring, and claiming fees across specified markets and is crucial for sustaining the seamless execution of financial transactions within the framework.
+The Fee Module takes care of everything related to fees.
+It’s crucial for moving and claiming fees in specific markets.

 The module incorporates the following components:
 - [FeeHandler.cairo](https://github.com/keep-starknet-strange/satoru/blob/main/src/fee/fee_handler.cairo): The nucleus of the module, entrusted with initializing the contract and claiming fees from identified markets.